DavyCode/blog/_posts/2017-12-04-why-auth0-chose-serverless-extensibility.markdown

 Kafka builds on top of [ZooKeeper](https://zookeeper.apache.org/) for distributed configuration management, similar to how Core OS uses etcd.
 It turned out, at the time, ZooKeeper had a few skeletons in the closet regarding stability.
 The Kafka ZooKeeper components were destabilizing enough to cause virtual machine failures.
 As with etcd, tracking down the issues was never-ending after three months.

 We started looking for alternatives and landed on [ZeroMQ](http://zeromq.org/).
 ZeroMQ has no storage involved at all.
 It is an in-memory system that provides messaging patterns over TCP.
 ZeroMQ's publish/subscribe pattern allowed the source of logging information to act as a publisher.
 We could have any number of subscribers providing filtering criteria and receiving messages.
-One nice feature is if there are no subscribers ZeroMQ merely drops messages on the floor;  which was what we needed for real-time logging.
+One nice feature is of ZeroMQ is it is stateless and does not require any storage, which helps with reliability.
+This was exactly what we needed for real-time logging.

 ![Webtasks V3](https://cdn.auth0.com/website/blog/extend/why-auth0-chose-serverless-extensibility/version_3.1.png)